CAMSCSC/GitBook-Learn/software/audacity/audacity.md

 ![](start.PNG)

-The startup of the program yields an old yet easy to use interface.
+Audacity has an old yet easy to use interface.

 ![](open.PNG)

-Opening an audio track is easy and familiar.
+Opening an audio track is easy.

 ![](opened.PNG)

-Trophies by Drake in Audacity which can be edited by scrubbing and highlighting and cutting or pasting however one wants.
+Trophies by Drake in Audacity which can be edited by scrubbing and highlighting and cutting or pasting however you want.

 ![](record.PNG)

-Recording with Audacity is easy and allows for quick editing.
+Recording with Audacity is easy and you can quickly edit the audio.